Commodity Watch

 Carbon Steel Fittings and Flanges

 Customers are reacting with increased spike in order activity and suppliers are adjusting to the increased demand.
 This is due to the potential impact of tariffs would have on future orders and to get ahead.
 Lead times remain standard from both master’s and our international sources for the Generic offering.
 We’re still seeing increased activity within the commercial sector around large capital projects that use Large Outer Diameter (LOD) products.
-ERW has increased about 41.5% since the beginning of 2025.
+ERW has increased about 51.5% since the beginning of 2025.
+With the White House imposing an additional 25% tariff on import steel, effective 6/4/25, there is a 10% price increase effective immediately.
+If the tariff sticks, there will likely be more increases.

 Import Date Change % Change